marvin1099/Password_Inseter/README.md

 After you have entered the password and the program the first time setup is complete.

-now every time you start the script it asks you for the password, and if it is the correct one it starts the selected programm and types it in. after that it presses enter. if you dont type anything it wil just exit.
+Now every time you start the script it asks you for the password, and if it is the correct one it starts the selected programm and types it in.
+After that it presses enter.
+If you dont type anything it wil just exit.

-it was made for the:
+It was made for the:
 SAM - Steam Account Manager
 https://github.com/rex706/SAM

-the idea is that you dont get 2 error messages.
+The idea is that you dont get 2 error messages.